MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data.md

 Today, we don't offer the ability to retrieve data for a user whose license was revoked.
 This capability is something we're working towards.

-For specific customer escalation scenarios, we're able to provide access.
+We can provide access in specific customer escalation scenarios.

 ## Which tier of compliance is Shifts?